JHawkins05/Just-How-Good-Was-Tiger-Woods/README.md

    > - quarto  1.7.22
    > - ffmpeg 7.1.1

+Also required is the Chrome web browser and the ChromeDriver executable.
+The version of ChromeDriver must match the version of Chrome installed on your machine.
+The ChromeDriver executable must be in your PATH.

 **Important:** Prior to running make, the only change required is to adjust the `CHROMEDRIVER_PATH` variable in `scripts/tigerwoods.py` on line 56 to point to your local ChromeDriver installation.

 In order to replicate all results, if make is available it should be sufficient to type "make" at the command line.